Highlights

 The VIAAA will offer our Annual Leadership Training Program Summer Institute in Charlottesville at Monticello High School on July 17-18, 2023.
 The institute will offer eight leadership training courses during this two-day workshop.

-Cost for the institute is based on the number of courses a student takes.
-See the listing below: 1 course - $100.00 2 courses - $190.00
+The cost for the institute is based on the number of courses a student takes.
+See the listing below 1 course - $100.00 2 courses - $190.00

 Late Registration Fee after July 8, 2023, is $10.00 for one course and $20.00 total for more than one course.